alyssa43/RB129/Study_Guide.md

 * The first `PLANET` constant variable to be initialized is on line 1 at the top level of our program, where it is assigned to reference the String `'Earth'`.
 * The second `PLANET` constant variable to be initialized is on line 16 within the `Alien` class definition, where it is assigned to reference the String `'Mars'`.

-When we invoke `puts alyssa`, we in turn invoke the `Person#to_s` method on our `Person` object `alyssa`, which outputs an interpolated String that references the constant `PLANET`.
+When we invoke `puts alyssa`, the `Person#to_s` method is implicitly invoked on our `Person` object `alyssa`, which outputs an interpolated String that references the constant `PLANET`.
 When Ruby tries to resolve this constant it:

 - First searches the current class, which is the `Person` class, where it is not found.

 - Then travels up the inheritance hierarchy, looking within the classes `Being`, `Object`, `Kernel`, and `BasicObject`, but still is not found.

-- Finally, it searches the top level of our program, where it find the `PLANET` constant and returns the String `Earth`.
+- Finally, it searches the top level of our program, where it finds the `PLANET` constant and returns the String `Earth`.

-When we invoke `puts zim,` we in turn invoke the `Alien#to_s` method on our `Alien` object `zim`, which outputs an interpolated String that references the constant `PLANET`.
+When we invoke `puts zim`, the `Alien#to_s` method is implicitly invoked on our `Alien` object `zim`, which outputs an interpolated String that references the constant `PLANET`.
 When Ruby tries to resolve this constant it:

-* First searches the `Alien` class, where it find the `PLANET` constant and returns the value it references which is the String `'Mars'`.
+* First searches the `Alien` class, where it finds the `PLANET` constant and returns the value it references which is the String `'Mars'`.

 Finally, on the last two lines of code we use the scope resolution operator (`::`) to try and access the constants within the `Alien` and `Person` classes: